Sheldon High School (Oregon)

-Henry D. Sheldon High School is a public high school in Eugene, Oregon, United States.
-The school's nickname is the Irish.
+Henry D. Sheldon High School (or simply just Sheldon High School) is a public high school in Eugene, Oregon, United States.
 Sheldon is one of four traditional high schools in the Eugene School District.

-History
+Academics

-Sheldon High School opened in the 1963-64 academic year as the third high school in the Eugene School District.
+In 2022, 87% of the school's seniors received a High School Diploma.
+Of 322 students, 288 graduated and 34 dropped out, received a modified diploma, or were still in school the following school year.

-The school gets its name from Dr. Henry D. Sheldon (1874–1948).
+Sheldon High School offers nine Advanced Placement (AP) classes and opportunities for college credit through Lane Community College and the University of Oregon.